I just finished reading Kasey Weird’s old blog post from April 2013 on Feeling Sexy, which I had not come across before.

 I’m someone who now realizes that my entire life, there has never been a sexual situation at all that my participation in actually would bring me any form of satisfaction, happiness, or pleasure.
 There are other ways to experience asexuality, but my way is of sex-aversion, 100% of the time.
 I don’t even get aroused in any circumstance.
 Sex is usually a foreign concept and not on my mind.

-But I likely was still in a healthy weight range for at least some of high school, possibly all of it, and then at some point I transitioned into overweight and then finally obese.
+But I was still in straight-size range for at least some of high school, possibly all of it, and then at some point I transitioned into plus sizes.
 I do hope to lose some weight eventually.
 I need to start exercising regularly as a start.
-I want to be healthier.
+I feel in my case it would be healthier to lose weight, and I want to be healthier.
 But at least I stopped gaining weight a couple of years ago.
 Anyway…

 I have no way of measuring what the average person thinks when they look at me, and might be very oblivious at times to people staring or something… but in terms of my own conscious recognizing of what others feel, usually based on explicit statements made to me…